 G0.
-Please provide the URL of your institution's net price calculator: http://www.finaid.txstate.edu/more-info/npc.html

-Provide 2016-2017 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2016-2017 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2016-2017 academic year costs of attendance will be available: March 30, 2016

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION

-Tuition:

-PUBLIC INSTITUTION

-Tuition:

-In-district:

-\$7,750 \$7,750

-In-state (out-of-district):

-\$19,990 \$19,990

-Out-of-state:

-NONRESIDENT ALIEN: \$19,990 \$19,990

-Tuition:

-REQUIRED FEES: \$2,468 \$2,468

-ROOM AND BOARD:

-(on-campus) . ¢

-ROOM ONLY: \$6,522 \$6,522

-(on-campus)

-BOARD ONLY: \$2,610 \$2,610

-(on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-Other:

-G2.
-Number of credits per term a student can take for the stated full-time tuition minimu mmaximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes  No G4.
-Do tuition and fees vary by undergraduate instructional program?
-Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in (G1?
+Plea ase provide the URL of your ins titution's net price calculator: Provide 2 institutio 2017-2018 academic year costs o n. of attendance for the following categories that are applicable e to your an ap Check here if your institution's 2017-2018 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2017-2018 academic year costs of attendance will be available: April 1 st 2017 List t acade hour June; Roon inclu he typical tuition, required fees, a semic year (30 semester hours or 4 cost by number of credits).
+A full usually equated to two semesters and board is defined as double of de only charges that all full-time stay fees.)
+Do not include optional nd room and board for a full-tir 5 quarter hours for institutions t academic year refers to the per , two trimesters, three quarters, occupancy and 19 meals per we students must pay that are not in hat derive annual tuition by mu- iod of time generally extending or the period covered by a four- ek or the maximum meal plan.
+In acluded in tuition (e.g., registrat Itiplying credit from September to one-four plan.
+Required fees FIRST-YEAR UNDERGRADUATES 1 PRIVATE INSTITUTION Fuition: PUBLIC INSTITUTION Fuition: In-district: In-state (out-of-district): \$8,087 \$8,087 Out-of-state: \$20,537 \$20,537 NONRESIDENT ALIEN: Fuition: \$20,537 \$20,537 ] REQUIRED FEES: \$2,534 \$2,534 ROOM AND BOARD: ] (on-campus) ROOM ONLY: (on-campus) \$5,390 \$5,390 ] BOARD ONLY: on-campus meal plan) \$2,710 \$2,710 mprehensive tuition and room and s): d board fee (if your college can not provide separate tuition and room and board Ot her: G2.
+Num ber of credits per term a studen it can take for the stated full-t ime tuitionminimu mmaximum G3.
+Do tu uition and fees vary by year of s tudy (e.g., sophomore, junior, senior)? ⊠ No G4.
+Do tu nition and fees vary by undergra aduate instructional program ?
+If yes, wh nat percentage of full-time unde rgraduates pay more than the tuition and fees reported in C G1?